gema-ap/muchodev-pages-astro-test/README.md

-# Astro Blog Starter
+# MuchoRed Astro Starter

-Minimal Astro blog template with Pages CMS integration.
+Starter template for MuchoRed's migration from WordPress to Astro + Pages CMS.
+Use this as a base for generating new client sites.

 ## Quick Start